josephhaaga/business-news-knowledge-base/README.md

-# spacy-knowledge-base
+# business-news-knowledge-base

-Constructing a Spacy KnowledgeBase using Wikidata.
+Constructing a Spacy KnowledgeBase by reading news articles and referencing Wikidata.

 ## Usage